ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       Aubrey enjoys his sporting passion of Motorsport - in particular Rallying, and he also likes to attend charity events to support many worthwhile causes.
-  - name: Amanda Freeman
-    jobtitle: Accounts Manager
-    bio: >-
-      Amanda is a qualified and committed Accounts professional who has been a valuable member of our team since she joined 10 years ago.
-With a wealth of knowledge and experience in Accounting, Amanda is responsible for all financial transactions and reporting on monthly P & L's.

-      When Amanda isn't focusing on finance, she enjoys gardening and decorating her beautiful home!
-    image: /img/amanda-freeman.jpg
-    interests:
-      - decorating
-      - gardening
   - name: Eric Briggs
     jobtitle: Quality & H&S Manager
     interests: